trojsten/submit/README.md

 Reusable django application for handling submits, reviews and communication with automatic judge.

 ### submits
-`SubmitReceiver` configures one type of submits (one submit form) for a specific object (e.g. task).
+`SubmitReceiver` configures one type of submits (one submit form) for a specific task.

 `Submit` belongs to one `SubmitReceiver` and stores data about user's submission: file, time